FMJansen/fmjansen.com/about.md

         /static/img/about/in_levi@2x.jpg 2x"
       src="/static/img/about/in_levi.jpg">
     <figcaption class="project__caption">
-      I did my exchange minor in Finnish Lapland, where I enjoyed the snow.
+      I did my exchange minor in Finnish Lapland, where I enjoyed the snow—and Scandinavian culture even more.
     </figcaption>
   </figure>
 </div>

 ## In short
-I did a bachelor in Industrial Design Engineering and then went on to do a master in Design for Interaction at Delft University of Technology.
+I got a bachelor in Industrial Design Engineering and then went on to do a master in Design for Interaction, both at Delft University of Technology.
 Overall, my goal is to improve our planet’s well-being, bit by bit.
 To be more exact, I want to include human well-being and sustainability in every project I work on.
 Next to that, I’m interested in themes like household products and furniture; information security, AI and privacy; and branding.

+### Resume

+This page should give a good feel for who I am, but who can resist a good old resume in PDF format?
+I know I can’t, so you can download that here:

+<a href="/Resume_Floris_Jansen-fmjansen.nl.pdf" class="button"
+  style="--background: #fff;">Download Floris’ resume</a>

 ---